-The accounting policies of the Organization conform to accounting principles generally accepted in the United States of America (GAAP).
+The accounting policies of the Organization are in accordance with GAAP.
 The more significant accounting policies of the Organization are described below.

 Basis of Accounting

 The Organization prepares the financial statements on the accrual basis of accounting in accordance with GAAP.